Want punctual trains? Count passengers.

 How often do trains wait at a station longer than timetabled?
-Small delays each time add up to the trains often failing to run on time.
-Swedish researchers showed how automatically counting passengers can help trains run on time.
+Small delays add up to the trains often failing to run on time.
+Swedish researchers showed how automatically counting passengers keeps trains punctual.

 One of the key performance indicators of the efficiency of a railway system is the punctuality of trains, which is an important factor for passenger satisfaction